PNNL-CompBio/Snekmer/docs/source/getting_started/install.rst

 BSF Install for Snekmer Use
 ```````````````````````````
-In the snekmer conda environment use the command
+In the snekmer virtual environment use the command

 .. code-block:: bash